aoloe/photoTweaker/README.md

 # Documentation

+photoTweake is a

 - Fast
 - Simple
+- Portable

+image editor.

+You should use it when you don't want to spend more than a few seconds to edit a picture.
+For more complex work, please use a "real" image editor like Gimp.

-The main goal is to make it incredibly fast to interactively apply some frequent used transformations to a specific picture.
+The project's main goal is to provide a tool that allows you to be really fast when interactively applying a set of frequent used transformations to individual pictures.

+Some facts:

+- Actions are performed without showing a dialog.
+- Actions can be personalized in the preferences.
-- One level undo
+- One level undo.

 #Todo